 I am so devastated by the news that my 55 year old older healthy brother has been diagnosed with Adenoid Cystic Carcinoma while going in for a check up of his sinus and sleep apnea problem.
 He lives in San Mateo California and has had his biopsy which shows a small mass at the base of his tongue on the left side.
 He is going to get a second opinion at UCSF.
 At the same time I am trying different reputable and top hospitals to find a very good ongoloy surgeon in the Bay Area.
-Can you please tell me who he should see and have the surgery by with ouf extensive damage to the pharynx,larynx, tongue and nerves.
+Can you please tell me who he should see and have the surgery by without extensive damage to the pharynx,larynx, tongue and nerves.
 I am desperate for names even at locations ouside the Bay Area.

 Thank you for your note.
 I share your concern about your brother.
 Adenoid cystic carcinoma is an unusual but not rare cancer of the oral cavity and head and neck.
 It is not related to smoking or drinking, and today we still do not know the cause.
 It tends to grow slowly but spreads along nerves in the tissues, so that it may be difficult to remove in its entirety.
 However, it tends not to spread to distant areas as do many cancers.
 Surgery remains the mainstay of its treatment.